linda-benboudiaf/spamDetector/README.md

 git clone https://github.com/lindaAcc/spamDetector.git
 ```
 ### Getting Stared
-These instruction will lead you to set up the project on your local machine in for testing puposes.
+These instruction will lead you to set up the project on your local machine in for testing purposes.
 ## Prerequisites
 - `Python 3`
 - `Pip`